opendatateam/udata/docs/geopf.md

 - SRS is hardcoded to `EPSG:4326` (WGS 84) for both upload creation and processing parameters; files in other projections will fail or produce incorrect results.
 - Bounding box is only extracted from raw `dataset.spatial.geom`; zone-based spatial coverage (the common case) has no stored geometry in udata and produces no extent in the metadata.
 - `topicCategory` is inferred from free-form tags via a keyword mapping; it will often be absent and is never guaranteed to be accurate.
+- Contact points have no UI and must be set via API (`POST /api/1/contacts/`, then `PUT /api/1/datasets/{id}/`); datasets uploaded through the standard funnel will have no contact point and the metadata email fields will be absent.
+Run `udata geopf push-metadata` after adding one.